How do you heal emotional wounds?

 the issues regarding those emotions never got resolved while that person was still alive.

-But does time really heal this kind of wound?
+However, does time really heal this kind of wound?

-it?" page, it draws the conclusion that
+it?" page (with highlights added), it draws the conclusion that

 "Time doesn't heal; it's what you DO with the time that does."
 The